ainetwork-ai/ainspace/README.md

 **A:** We use an **Event-Driven Architecture** inside the Village.
 Agents continuously perceive environmental events (like "festival needed") and use the **A2A Protocol** to dynamically discover peers with relevant skills.
 This replaces rigid orchestration with autonomous choreography.

-**Example from Demo:** When a user asks for a festival, Ryu Seong-ryong Agent autonomously discovers Kkaebi (planning), Ryu Un-ryong (marketing), and Horang (products) without any developer coding the workflow.
+**Example from Demo:** When a user asks for a festival, Ryu Seong-ryong Agent autonomously discovers Kkaebi (contents planning), Ryu Un-ryong (marketing), and Horaeng (products) without any developer coding the workflow.
 The Agents negotiate and collaborate based purely on context.

 ---